-Urban Memoryscapes is an interdisciplinary project done through the collaboration between Lumbardhi Foundation and Kosovo Oral History Initiative.
-The project consists of research, archiving and exhibition-making with a focus on the the social, cultural and economic history of Prizren in the second half of the 20th century.
-Through this project ten participants will be equipped with tools to document the past and interactively work with the collected data to build a digital archive, online and offline exhibition, a publication, and most importantly producing knowledge about their communities and engaging in a learning process about a critical period that has been formative for the cultural and urban identity of Prizren and its inhabitants.
+Urban Memoryscapes was an interdisciplinary project developed in collaboration with Lumbardhi Foundation.
+The project consisted of research, archiving and exhibition-making strategies with a focus on the the social, cultural and economic history of Prizren in the second half of the 20th century.
+Through this project ten participants were equipped with tools to document the past and interactively work with the collected data to build a digital archive, online and offline exhibition, a publication, and most importantly producing knowledge about their communities and engaging in a learning process about a critical period that has been formative for the cultural and urban identity of Prizren and its inhabitants.

 The cultural life was complemented by the arts and culture societies which were based in the city of all nations and nationalities, as we referred to them at the time.
 Along with the theatre, I was also a member of the Agimi Society, and their concerts oftentimes were good, not very often, but they were quite good and successful.
 Also, the experience I had in that society was grand. […] I was lucky that at the age of 15, 16 to go to Germany with the Agimi Society for example.
 That was a great experience, because the city of Prizren and Bingen were twinned and that tradition continues.